visheshshukla/Dreams-On-Wheels/README.md

 **A User can be made Admin User by providing the Secret Key.**

-**Admin Users can Edit and Delete Showrooms and Comments?Reviews added by any User.**
+**Admin Users can Edit and Delete Showrooms and Comments/Reviews added by any User.**

 **<ins>Technologies Used</ins> -**